-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will write and submit a paper on a major management or leadership author, theorist, or thinker from the list provided in the assignment instructions.
 Only 1 student will be allowed to write on a theorist and selections must be approved by the instructor prior to beginning this assignment.
 Selections will be made during the first module/week of the course using the course “Selecting Your Theorist Wiki.”
 This assignment must be 12–20 pages, written in current APA style, and have a minimum of 10 high-quality academic citations.
-(MLO D–E)
+(CLO's: D, E)

-Theology and Philosophy of Leadership and Management
+Theology and Philosophy of Leadership and Management Paper Assignment

 The student will produce a 8–12-page paper presenting his or her personal model for the integration of leadership and management theory with a Christian worldview.
 The paper is to demonstrate integrative thinking leading to a distinctively Christian outlook on leadership and management.
 This work should reflect the student’s own perspective but must appropriately cite all resources used and must be written in current APA style.
 (CLO's: C, E)